top of page

 Bianka is a Brazilian-born filmmaker, MUSE and Telly® Award-winner producer, a story curator, and an avid salsa dancer.

 Through Salsa Stories Bianka is a recurring Open Streets partner and Public Space Programming partner with NYC DOT.
-The project has awarded her with several grants, including the City Artists Corps, the Enfoco 2022 Media Arts WIP, Creatives Rebuild New York, Citizens NYC, Alfresco NYC, and the NYC Green Fund Grassroots Award by the City Parks Foundation.
+The project has been awarded with several grants, including the City Artists Corps, the Enfoco 2022 Media Arts WIP, Creatives Rebuild New York, Citizens NYC, Alfresco NYC, and the NYC Green Fund Grassroots Award by the City Parks Foundation.

 Salsa Stories gratefully acknowledges our privilege to be able to work and create on the traditional and ancestral lands and waters of the Weckquasgeek, Lenape, and the Siwanoy Nations.